isomerpages/govtech-stp/_travellers-from-vietnam/00c-atp-faq.md

 No, Singapore Citizens, Permanent Residents, and Long-Term Pass holders are not required to apply for an ATP.
 However, Long-Term Pass holders will still have to seek entry approval from the relevant Singapore Government agencies before travelling to Singapore.

-For information on border control measures, please refer to the Singapore Immigration & Checkpoints Authority (ICA) website [here](https://www.ica.gov.sg/covid-19).
+For information on border control measures, please refer to ICA’s website [here](https://www.ica.gov.sg/covid-19).

 #### 14. Can travel agents apply for an Air Travel Pass on behalf of their clients?